Here are some tips for trimming the footprint of your holiday travel and reducing emissions along the way.

 Bring a reusable water bottle:

 It’s inevitable that you’ll need a drink at some point during your trip.
 Skip all those disposable cups and bottles by packing your own.
 You can run empty water bottles through airport security and fill them up at a water fountain on the other side.
-Additionally, some water bottles come with a built-in filter to ensure your water will be potable no matter where you go.

 Every extra pound of luggage requires more fuel to move it, whether by car, plane, bus or train.
 Try not to pack more than you need and consider taking along an easy-to-use portable washing bag to help you travel with fewer clothes.
 Additionally, consider skipping the hotel washing service, since most hotels wash guest laundry separately, whether your clothes make up a full load or not.

 There’s no need to purchase tiny bottles of shampoo and lotion for each trip.
 Simply refill bottles and use again to cut down on plastic waste.

 Be sure to turn off lights and unplug electronics before you leave.
 Turn down your thermostat and set your water heater to vacation mode.
 A programmable timer can turn lights on and off while you’re away and will keep your electronics from drawing energy when you’re not using them.
 A smart idea even when you’re not travelling!

 Traveling doesn’t mean you have to abandon all the eco-conscious habits you follow at home.
 You can still make planet-friendly food choices, give green gifts, and keep up with eco-friendly practices like recycling and taking public transit rather than driving.
 Some compact, lightweight reusable bags come in handy for all kinds of outings and let you skip the plastic bags when you shop.
 And you can conserve water and energy, modeling sustainable behaviors for others wherever you go.